3point14guy/notes/11_javascript/javascript-jquery.md

 greeting(myName);
 ```

-In the function name, we have an argument inside of the parenthesis.
+In the function name, we have an parameters inside of the parenthesis.
 This acts as a variable.
 Then when we call the function, we must pass in data through that argument slot.

 We can have as many arguments as you want.
 Though they must be entered in order.